Weather-OS/WineGDK/README.md

 Online services have not been added yet.
 This is because `XUser` and `XNetworking` haven't been implemented in `xgameruntime.dll` yet.

+### NOTES ABOUT THIS PROJECT

+Unfortunately, since I don't have the right conditions to be able to
+push my changes upstream, I've decided to declare every part of my contributions that isn't
+derived from other parts of the wine project, CC0 (A.K.A "Public Domain") (i.e xgameruntime).
+**What this means**:
+You're allowed to derive, redistribute and reimplement my code at will,
+without any attributions.
+**THIS ONLY APPLIES TO THE CODE I HAVE WRITTEN, NOT THE REST OF WINE'S PROJECT!**

 ## INTRODUCTION

 Wine is a program which allows running Microsoft Windows programs